MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 9. On the **Custom deployment** blade, ensure that the following settings are configured (leave any others with their default values):

+>**Note**: You will need to create a unique password that will be used for creating VMs (virtual machines) for the rest of the course.
+The password must be at least 12 characters long and meet the defined complexity requirements (Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character).
+[VM password requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm-).
+Please make a note of the password.

    |Setting|Value|
    |---|---|
    |Subscription|the name of the Azure subscription you will be using in this lab|